analog attorney

 best fountain pens platinum preppy

 The Platinum Preppy is the least expensive pen on this list.
-Jet Pens sells them for less than five bucks.
-On Amazon, they fine point version is less than $10.
+Jet Pens sells them for less than $6 as does Amazon.
 But the design, the writing experience and the overall value are right up there with any great pen.
 Platinum is one of the big three Japanese pen-makers (along with Pilot and Sailor) and offers plenty of writing instruments at the top-shelf price point.
-But they also offer these remarkably inexpensive pens, and thank God.
+But they also offer these remarkably inexpensive pens and thank God.
 My everyday carry of choice, the pen that never leaves my side, is the Pilot Vanishing Point.
 But I’ve misplaced it two or three times and panicked each time.
 It’s just expensive enough that I probably wouldn’t replace it right away.
 The Preppy writes almost as well as my PVP but if I lose it, I don’t care.
 I have more.
 Because they’re cheap.
-Price: $5 to $10.
+Price: $6 to $10.

 Best Fountain Pen for Lefties